AdobeDocs/experience-platform.en/help/data-governance/home.md

 There are three key elements to the Data Governance framework: Labels, Policies, and Enforcement.

 1. **Labels:** Classify data that reflects privacy-related considerations and contractual conditions to be compliant with regulations and organization policies.
-1. **Policies:** Describe what kind(s) of marketing actions are allowed or not allowed to be taken on specific data.
+1. **Policies:** Describe what kinds of marketing actions are allowed or not allowed to be taken on specific data.
 1. **Enforcement:** Uses the policy framework to advise and enforce policies across different data access patterns.

 ## Data usage labels {#data-usage-labels}